binance-chain-npm/honeycomb/README.md

 };
 ```

+You may use the optional `localTheme` prop to merge your own theme with the Honeycomb one.
+Do not
+try to add or overwrite stuff inside the `{ honeycomb }` property, though.

 ### TypeScript integration

 To get a perfect integration with TypeScript when writing your styles, you can create a declaration